RaphaelDDL/google-prettify-monokai-theme/README.md

 Tip: Use [highlight.js](https://github.com/isagalaev/highlight.js) instead.
-It has "monokai_sublime" theme and better highlighting.
+It has "monokai_sublime" theme and better highlighting than prettify.

 ---